Galian5/funny-cats/README.md

 - front-end(make it look neat)
 - comments
-- way to sort out non kitten images (harder one)
+- seed with some example funny cats
-- user features
+- user features?